earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/use-data-for-science/2018-02-05-flood-01-google-earth-time-series.md

 </div>

-## About the 2013 CO Floods
+## About the 2013 Colorado Floods

-In early September 2013, a slow moving cold air front moved through Colorado intersecting with a warm, humid air front.
+In early September 2013, a slow moving cold air front moved through Colorado, USA intersecting with a warm, humid air front.
 The clash between the cold and warm airs fronts yielded heavy rain.
 This rain, combined with a drought conditions, Colorado soil conditions and other factors yielded devastating flooding across